haskell/security-advisories/README.md

 ## License

-All content in this repository is placed in the public domain.
+All security advisory content in this repository is placed in the public domain, including metadata, descriptions, and example code.

 [![Public Domain](http://i.creativecommons.org/p/zero/1.0/88x31.png)](https://github.com/haskell/security-advisories/LICENSE.txt)

+The contents of the `code` subdirectory, which contains tools and libraries for working with the advisory data format in Haskell, are licensed under a three-clause BSD license.
+Please refer to [that subdirectory's LICENSE file](code/LICENSE.txt) for details.

 [EXAMPLE_ADVISORY.md]: https://github.com/haskell/security-advisories/blob/main/EXAMPLE_ADVISORY.md
 [Markdown]: https://www.markdownguide.org/